 Glamis Hall is a community centre in the middle of a sprawling ex-council estate in Wellingborough, part of Northamptonshire that scores high on the index of deprivation.
 A day centre for the over 50s, inside there’s a large hall with a kitchen and servery, a community room, and sports changing rooms.
 Outside, a fleet of electric vehicles, funded by Power to Change to help people get to and from the centre, are charged from electricity generated by the building’s solar panels.

-The centre runs various affordable events for people: a youth club; football club; subsidised theatre groups and monthly indoor boot sales from September-May so people have got places to go to get things cheaply.
-Free Christmas and Summer events host hundreds of local children and mean local people can get out and enjoy themselves without it costing much money.
+The centre runs various affordable events for people: a youth club; football club; subsidised theatre groups and monthly indoor boot sales from September to May so people have got places to go to get things cheaply.
+Free Christmas and summer events host hundreds of local children and mean local people can get out and enjoy themselves without it costing much money.

 “Power to Change have been absolutely fabulous, the grant process was so simple I was just amazed.
 When they phoned me to tell me we’d got the first £30k I was in tears.
 That £30k was the difference between us potentially going bust and carrying on.
 Then we got the second lot, and I knew we would be okay.
 That we could pay the staff and keep as much of our service going as possible despite running it at a loss.